 Angela graduated with an Arts/Law degree in 1982 and commenced practice handling workers compensation claims for injured workers.
 Between 1985 and 1986, Angela worked as an Industrial and Legal Officer for the Federated Fire Fighter’s Union.
 In 1986, Angela returned to personal injuries and has been a personal injuries Law Institute Accredited specialist since 1993.
 Angela is supported by a team of experienced solicitors and paralegals dedicated to the provision of expert, trauma informed legal advice.
-Angela is a member of the Law Institute of Victoria and the Australian Lawyers Alliance.
+Angela is a member of the Law Institute of Victoria, the Australian Lawyers Alliance and the Law Council.

-Anjali completed her Bachelor of Law degree at Deakin University and was admitted to the Supreme Court of Victoria in 2015.
-Anjali practices predominately in Institutional Abuse matters and Superannuation and TPD claims.
-She appreciates the challenges of litigation and enjoys working closely as part of a team of lawyers to achieve the best outcomes for the client.
-Anjali is a member of the Law Institute of Victoria and the Australian Lawyers Alliance.
+Anthie completed her Bachelor of Law and Arts at Swinburne University of Technology and her practical legal training at the College of Law.
+Anthie started working with Angela Sdrinis Legal in 2018 and was admitted to the Supreme Court of Victoria in 2020.
+Anthie specializes in the area of Institutional Abuse.
+She appreciates pursuing justice and providing clients a platform to tell their story.
+Anthie is a member of the Law Institute of Victoria and the Australian Lawyers Alliance.

 David is a solicitor with a Bachelor of Arts (Honours) from Monash University majoring in Criminology and the focus of his thesis was Sexual Assault.
 He completed his Bachelor of Laws in 2017 and has been with the firm since February of 2018 where he is working in the area of Institutional Historical Abuse.
+David was admitted to legal practice in April 2019.
 David is a member of the Law Institute of Victoria and the Australian Lawyers Alliance.

 Gino De Biase